-The following guidelines are given to determine the minimum number of Skaters to be tested.
-The skaters to be tested, who are not selected by their ranking, will be selected by random draw unless further information is provided by the ISU.

-The Sample Collection Authority will be informed of the selection process via the Mission Order in ADAMS, created by the ISU Anti-Doping Administrator or Assistant, by email and/or directly by the representative of the ISU.
+The following guidelines are given to determine the minimum number of Skaters to be tested at ISU Events.
+The Sample Collection Authority will be informed of the selection process via the Mission Order in ADAMS created by the ISU, by email and/or directly by the representative of the ISU.

-B.7.1 Senior Championships decided by the total result from races skated over two consecutive days (World and European Allround Championships, World and European Sprint Championships).
+B.7.1 Senior Championships decided by the total result from races skated over two consecutive days (Allround Championships and Sprint Championships).